-Matt is the Biological Scientist and data manager for the lab
+Matt was the Biological Scientist and data manager in the lab from 2018 to 2020.

 Increasingly scientists are sharing their code on public repositories like GitHub, SourceForge, and RForge.
 This sharing necessitates the need for scientists to write readable code with helpful documentation. rOpenSci is a collaborative created to foster better coding in R, including writing a style guide on coding in R and peer-reviewing packages.
 Scientists should consider adopting these style guides to facilitate better interactions with people using or modifying their code.